Construction

 CylinderContainerBlueprintNode &addCylinderContainer(const std::string &name, AxisDirection direction, const std::function<void(CylinderContainerBlueprintNode &cylinder)> &callback = {})

-Convenience method for creating a Acts::CylinderContainerBlueprintNode.
+Convenience method for creating a cylinder specialization of Acts::Experimental::ContainerBlueprintNode.

 - Parameters: